 I had been looking through image files in my digital storage and also photo negative/positive films and prints.
 The whole stack of images came out to the light and I was reading this visual diary which had been forgotten for a long time in my memory.

 I took photographs of my family, friends, passer-bys and myself at a specific moment and place to record as a visual memory.
 I took photographs of sceneries to record the feeling, interacting with them.
 They are the proofs of ‘existence’ through time and space.
 In my vague memory relying on those vivid images on films and prints, I started to ask myself ‘Is this the one I saw really?’
-Those were seen in the past are now unseen in present time.
+Those people and places were seen in the past, are now invisible in the present.
 Now, I even try to trace my feeling of that moment.

 To visualise this concept, I created bowls (dishes) as a container, eye and camera lens which could contain layers of images as the layers of memories.
 Through the residency, also I learnt the natural character of clay.
-The softness of the clay made it possible to imprint objects from my journeys and belongs for the memory trace.
-And worked well with another natural medium, water, to connect the layers of images.
-During the process, even though it was quite obvious that images on paper or gelatine sheet would be burnt in kilns, I wanted to see the feeble evidence of existence like ashes.
-The final process, floating images on the water of the image dish connects present time, reflecting myself on the water.
+The softness of the clay made it possible to imprint objects from my journeys and belongs to trace the memory.
+And it worked well with another natural medium, water, to connect the layers of images.
+During the process, even though it was quite obvious that images on paper or gelatin sheet would be burnt in kilns, I wanted to see the feeble evidence of existence like ashes.
+The final process, the floating images on the water of the bowl connects present time by reflecting myself on the water.

-From sorting photograph images to making clay dishes, it was my own meditation and tracing memories.
+From sorting photograph images to making clay bowls, it was my own meditation and tracing memories.
 And this was the creative process which I really needed not long after finishing my cancer treatment.